Answered By: Colin Magee

 From this page, ProQuest is the first link on there.
 Be sure to log in with your KCTCS username and password if prompted.

 ProQuest is actually a collection of different databases, which is why it says you're searching 6 different ones.
 One of the databases is an Ebook collection called ProQuest Ebook Central, and one is a streaming video collection called Academic Video Online.
 If you wanted to search specifically for books or for videos, you can click the tab above the search box for "books" or for "videos & audio."
-The main database in ProQuest is ProQuest Central, which is a massive database for finding articles from newspapers, magazines, and scholarly journals.
+The main database in ProQuest is ProQuest Central, which is a huge database for finding articles from newspapers, magazines, and scholarly journals.
 You're probably better off searching the whole thing, so make sure the tab above the search box is set to "All," and make sure the checkbox below the search box is set to "full text."

-Search strategies
+Search Strategies

-Over 5 million results.
+Over 4 million results.
 So you can see why it's a good idea to use some search strategies to help you narrow down your search results.

 Take a few minutes to practice this on your own, and then in the next video we'll look at filtering.